Chiselhampton: Manors and houses

-In the 18th century the Doyley family's wealth declined, so in 1748 Sir Thomas Doyley sold the Chiselhampton and Camoys manors to Charles Peers of Olney, Buckinghamshire.
+In the 18th century the Doyley family's wealth declined, so in 1748 Sir Thomas Doyley sold the Chiselhampton and Camoys manors to Charles Peers of Olney, Buckinghamshire, Son of Sir Charles Peers.
 The combined manor was still with the Peers family in 1958.
 In the 1740s a surveyor for the Doyleys reported that the late-16th-century mansion was "a very old inconvenient building part brick, part stone" whose outbuildings were ruinous, and concluded that they and the house would "scarce pay for pulling down and yet were not good enough to keep up".
 Only the dovecote and the walls of the kitchen garden were fit to retain.
 The Doyleys seem to have lacked the means to rebuild the house, but in 1766 the new owner Charles Peers had a new house designed.
 In 1768 it was completed on a new site overlooking the River Thame and the old Doyley mansion was demolished.

 Peers' Chistleton or Chiselhampton House is a brick Georgian country house of five bays.
 The exterior is plain but the entrance hall has a fine, curved, cantilevered staircase, galleries at the first and second floors and is lit by a glass umbrella dome.
 An orangery was added in either 1790 or 1820.
 In 1820 the house was enhanced with the addition of a number of marble fireplaces and a pilastered entrance porch that the Victoria County History states is Doric but Pevsner and Sherwood state is Ionic.
 Chiselhampton House is a Grade II* listed building.